National Association of School Psychologists

 Graduates of approved programs who achieve a satisfactory score on the Praxis examination in School Psychology are able to expedite the process in applying to become a Nationally Certified School Psychologist (NCSP).
 This provides an advantage for graduates as they seek certification to practice in schools across the country.

-Currently, 30 state departments of education across the United States recognize the Nationally Certified School Psychologist designation as an indication of quality training and ease the process of attaining certification for those holding this designation.
+Currently, many state departments of education across the United States recognize the Nationally Certified School Psychologist designation as an indication of quality training and ease the process of attaining certification for those holding this designation.
+Some employing school districts also offer additional benefits for applicants who hold the NCSP credential.